How Experiential Marketing Builds Trust

 Professionalism – A well-designed and seamless experience is essential for establishing trust.
 Ensure event assets – from table covers to outfits to decor – are top-notch, as people notice when the most minor things are not up to par.

-Social Proof - Highlight customer stories and testimonials whenever possible.
-Sometimes customers can be onsite, although you often direct people via a QR code to your social or website to see what people say about your company.
+Social Proof – Highlight customer stories and testimonials whenever possible.
+People trust others over corporations.
+Be sure direct people via a QR code to your social or website to see what people say about your company.

 Consistency – Create a multifaced, ongoing, experiential marketing program to show up in people’s lives in various ways.
 This doesn’t mean you must host an activation every week, although popping more than once a month gets people to trust your brand.